skiadas/Calc2Course/notes/lhopital.md

 >
 > $\frac{0}{0}$, $\frac{\pm\infty}{\pm\infty}$, $0\cdot \infty$, $1^{\pm\infty}$, $0^0$, $\infty - \infty$

 For example, consider the silly expression $\frac{2x}{x}$.
-If we take the limit of numerator and denominator, we get $0$, yet the quotient goes to $2$.
+If we take the limit of numerator and denominator, then each goes to $0$, yet the quotient goes to $2$.
 If we had a different number than $3$ in the numerator, the answer would have been different.
 So the quotient of two functions that each go to $0$ really depends on more information, and could be any number depending on what the functions are.

 Take a moment to intuitively think about why the other expressions can have similar problems.